tinymce/tinymce-docs/_includes/configuration/min-height.md

 ## min_height

+The **min_height** option has two kinds of behaviors depending on the state of the [`autoresize`]({{site.baseurl}}/plugins/autoresize/) plugin:

-Without the `autoresize` plugin, this option allows you to set the minimum height that a user can stretch the entire TinyMCE interface (by grabbing the dragable area in the bottom right of the editor interface).
+* `autoresize` OFF (Default) : Without the `autoresize` plugin, this option allows you to set the minimum height that a user can stretch the entire TinyMCE interface (by grabbing the dragable area in the bottom right of the editor interface).

-With the `autoresize` plugin, this option sets the minimum height the editor can automatically shrink to.
+* `autoresize` ON : With the `autoresize` plugin, this option sets the minimum height the editor can automatically shrink to.

 **Type:** `Number`